ashokramcse/angular-poc/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Setup Firebase

+Login to your gmail.
+Go to [Firebase Console] (https://console.firebase.google.com/u/0/) Click on Add Project
+Enter project name & country and click on Create Project Click on "Add Firebase to your web app" link
+Copy the details from the popup to environment.ts